risingwavelabs/risingwave-docs/docs/Get-Started.md

 You can install and run RisingWave from a Docker image.
 Currently, only x86-64 platforms are supported.

-Ensure you have Docker intalled on your machine.
-For installation instructions, see [Install Docker](https://docs.docker.com/get-docker/).
+Ensure you have Docker Desktop installed on your machine.
+For installation instructions, see [Get Docker](https://docs.docker.com/get-docker/).

-Start RisingWave in single-binary playground mode
+Start RisingWave in single-binary playground mode:

 ```sh
 docker run -it --pull=always -p 4566:4566 -p 5691:5691 ghcr.io/singularity-data/risingwave:v0.1.10 playground
 ```

-### Set up a multi-node cluster via Docker Compose (Linux & macOS)
+### Set up a multi-node cluster via Docker (Linux & macOS)

-You can set up a full-feathered RisingWave cluster via Docker Compose.
-The cluster will be composed of multiple RisingWave components, including:
+You can set up a full-feathered RisingWave cluster via Docker  Desktop.
+The cluster is composed of multiple RisingWave components, including:

-* 1 Frontend Node,
+* A frontend node
-* 1 Compute Node,
+* A compute node
-* 1 Meta Node,
+* A meta node
-* 1 Compactor Node
+* A compactor node

-In addition, it also rely on some third-party components, including:
+RisingWave also incorporates these third-party components:

-* Grafana,
+* Grafana
-* Etcd,
+* Etcd
-* MinIO,
+* MinIO
-* Prometheus,
+* Prometheus

-Therefore, eventually it will start 8 processes.
+Therefore, it will start 8 processes.

-To begin with, you need to install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) in your environment.
-Note that Docker Compose is included in Docker Desktop for Windows and macOS.
-If you use Docker Desktop, ensure that it is running before launching the demo cluster.
+As prerequisites, you need to install [Docker Desktop](https://docs.docker.com/get-docker/) in your environment.
+Ensure that it is running before launching the cluster.

-Then clone the [risingwave-demo](https://github.com/singularity-data/risingwave-demo) repository:
+Then, clone the [risingwave-demo](https://github.com/singularity-data/risingwave-demo) repository:

 ```shell
 git clone https://github.com/singularity-data/risingwave-demo.git
 ```

-Now navigate to the `docker` directory and start the cluster from the docker compose file.
+Now navigate to the `docker` directory and start the cluster from the docker-compose file.

 ```shell
 cd docker